*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Because of this, the numbers of small pieces cannot be a hundred percent accurate.
 There may be some extras, but they never want there to not be enough so they always try to err on the side of extra pieces.

-For the company, it’s a smarter move to lose a little income for small pieces rather than to have missing pieces and have customers running back to claim them.
+For the company, it’s a smarter move to lose a little income for small pieces rather than to have missing pieces and have customers contacting them over and over again trying to get the right pieces.

 With this packaging method, it’s also possible to not have any extra pieces at all.
 In others, you can get over 10 extra pieces.
 The circumstances would differ, depending on the Lego set.